prabhu43/website/content/blog/save-your-k8s-cluster-from-DoS.md

 ![exceed-resource-quota](/img/exceed-resource-quota.png)

-Cluster administrators should configure the values in ResourceQuota so that it does not over-utilize the nodes.
+Cluster administrators should configure the values in ResourceQuota so that it does not overutilize the nodes.

 In kubernetes cluster, mentioning resource requests and limits in the pod spec is not mandatory and if its not mentioned, it means no limit for resources to be consumed by pod.
 It can consume resources as much as available in the node.
 Hence it is not recommended to skip the resource requests and limits in pod spec.